Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

 This is one activity my kids have been asking me to do for some time now, and we have not yet gotten to it.

-As we continue to learn this summer, we will be testing this kit out as we tie-dye a few T-shirts that we can wear for the summer.
+As we continue to learn this summer, we will be testing this kit out as we tie-dye a few T-shirts that we can wear over the summer.

 13. Marbling Paint Art

-This is another kit that you can have stack away for when your kiddos start whining they are bored or on days when everyone is stuck inside.
+This is another kit that you can have stacked away for when your kiddos start whining they are bored or on days when everyone is stuck inside.

 14. Summer Pictionary and I spy activities